 - Keep track of your application portals and email to be sure your schools aren't requesting any additional materials. - Let's celebrate your success!
-Be sure to share each acceptance and financial aid award letter with Mrs. Vergon via email, by stopping by the office, or by forwarding me your acceptance email. - Bring your financial aid award letters to Mrs. Vergon for review they can be tricky to interpret! - You will fill out a Senior Survey at the end of senior year to tell Mrs. Vergon where you are choosing to enroll.
-Mrs. Vergon will send your final transcript to that school following graduation.
+Be sure to TELL O'DELL each acceptance and financial aid award letter via email, by stopping by the office, or by forwarding me your acceptance email. - Bring your financial aid award letters to Mrs. Malfara for review they can be tricky to interpret! - You will fill out a Senior Survey at the end of senior year to tell Mrs. O'Dell where to send your final transcript.